-It was through this combination of devotional practice and service to all those she came in contact with that Tiziana developed an extraordinarily powerful, perceptive and revolutionary understanding of the interplay between the inner masculine and the inner feminine that dominates all aspects of our lives.
+Through this combination of devotional practice and service, Tiziana developed a revolutionary understanding of the interplay between the inner masculine and the inner feminine that dominates all aspects of our lives.

-Even more remarkably, Tiziana discovered a potent methodology for harmonizing disparate elements of the deep psyche through her unique Descent and Enlovement Process.
-This methodology is at the very heart of the Adorata Teachings, which heals personal traumas and destructive patterns by harmonizing the inner masculine and the inner feminine through the skillful application of divine love.
+Over the course of her career, she discovered a potent method to harmonize the disparate elements of the deep psyche through her unique Descent and Enlovement Process.
+This methodology is at the very heart of the Sacred Lovers Within teachings, which heal personal traumas and destructive patterns by harmonizing the inner masculine and the inner feminine through the skillful application of Divine Love.

 Born and educated in Italy, Tiziana grew up surrounded by artistic masterpieces, magnificent gilded churches, and the legacy of countless mystics from both the Catholic and Pagan traditions of the Mediterranean.
 However, despite her innate thirst for spiritual truths and her fine attunement to the natural world, Tiziana became disillusioned with the Church at a young age and declared herself an atheist.
 Following her intensive classical studies at the Lyceum Berchet, Tiziana embraced political activism as a secular means of improving the world and entered the University of Milan as a student of law and philosophy.

 Even in the idealistic world of radical politics, Tiziana became acutely aware of a schism that cut across all ages, nationalities, and social classes: that of the disharmony between men and women in society, and as she discovered later in life, a gap between the inner masculine and inner feminine within each person.
 After completing her studies, Tiziana expanded beyond the rigid intellectualism of academic law when she moved to the United States to study painting and sculpture at the California College of Arts and Crafts, where she graduated Magna Cum Laude.
 It was there that her identity as a staunch atheist began to break down.